yirene/pipe2d_tutorial/pipe2d.md

 $ PREFIX=$(dirname $(command -v git)) ./install.sh
 ```

-Note: \textit{wget} sometimes does not work due to illegal characters.
-Please type the command instead of copying when error \textit{"No such file or directory"} appears.
+Note: `wget` sometimes does not work due to illegal characters.
+Please type the command instead of copying when error `No such file or directory` appears.

 The following packages are also required.
 ```